code-boxx/Core-Boxx-PHP-Framework/README.md

 Core Boxx is a PHP framework built with the concept of simplicity and modularity.
 Install and load only what you need, not bloated with unused features.
 <br><br>

-## :ballot_box_with_check: REQUIREMENTS
-1) LAMP/WAMP/MAMP/XAMPP
-2) Apache Mod Rewrite
-3) PHP MYSQL PDO Extension
-4) PHP OpenSSL Extension
-5) At least PHP 8.0
-<br><br>

-## :floppy_disk: INSTALLATION
-- Copy the contents of `core/` into your HTTP folder.
-- Access `http://your-site.com/` in the browser and walk through the installer.

-## :zap: INSTALLING OPTIONAL MODULES
-- The rest of the folders are optional modules.
-- To install the optional modules, check out their respective `README.md` files.
-<br><br>

-## :star: SUPPORT
-Like this project?
-Just give it a star.
-That will indirectly help grow my blog a little bit. :wink:
-<br><br>

 ## :camera: SCREENSHOTS
 <p float="left">
   <img width="250" src="https://github.com/code-boxx/Core-Boxx-PHP-Framework/blob/main/core/assets/core-boxx-1.png">